 - Once the crust has finished baking, whisk the flour and baking powder mixture into the egg mixture until well incorporated.
 This is where the magic happens, as the baking powder reacts with the lemon juice to create the signature texture of the lemon curd.

-- Pour the batter: Carefully pour the lemon curd mixture over the baked crust.
+- Carefully pour the lemon curd mixture over the baked crust.

 Bake the Lemon Bars